Search

 Egg wash:

-2 tablespoons cream or half-n-half
+2 tablespoons cream or half and half

 1 extra large egg